patobottos/itacademy-react-notes/notes.md

     export default Home;

-The useState hook is a function that help us create a reactive value, and provides us with the way to change that value whenever we want.

 We store the state in some kind of value.
-We use an array that grabs two values: first, the initial value, the second one is a function that we can ust to change the value, and most of the times starts with "set...":
+We use an array that grabs two values: first, the initial value, the second one is a function that we can use to change that initial value, and most of the times starts with "set...", and then whatever we called that initial value.
+For example:

     const [name, setName] = useState('mario');

+Then, when I use that value later, in the template, is going to get whatever the state of that value is:

+    <p>{ name } is { age } years old</p>

+So, when this value changes, is going to change in the template as well.

+    setName('luigi');

+**setName** here is triggering React, and it re-renders the component, and when it re-renders, we have the new value of _name_ in the component.
+So we will use the **useState** hook when we need to use a value that changes.